 Our main results expressed by Theorem~\ref{thm:asymp_Iest} and Corollary~\ref{thm:asymp_IestProj}, have the interest to focus on functions $f_I \in \mathcal H^s(B_I)$ with small regularity parameter $s>0$, thus, according to~\eqref{eq:sobol}, potentially to non-differentiable functions.
-In particular, we show that a CLT can be expected as soon as $s>1/2$.
+In particular, we show that a CLT {holds} as soon as $s>1/2$.

 Finally, let us justify why we focus on periodic functions on $B_I$.
 For a non periodic function which is at least twice continuously differentiable it is a known fact that $|\widehat f_I(j)| = \mathcal O(\|j\|_\infty^{-1})$.
 So, the summability condition in~\eqref{eq:defHs} for such a smooth function would be fulfilled only for $s<1/2$, {a situation where no CLT is available (even if $f_I$ is infinitely differentiable).}